-In addition to the spouse's pension your children will also be entitled to a pension in the proportions as set out on page 23 relative to the pension you would have received had you remained in service until Normal Retirement Date.
+In addition to the spouse's pension your children will also be entitled to a pension in the proportions as set out on page 22 relative to your accrued pension at date of death.

 Leaving the Scheme

 If you leave or opt out of the Scheme before you reach your Normal Retirement Date, what happens to your pension benefits will depend on your length of Qualifying Service.